Open-Network-Insight/oni-lda-c/README.md

-# oni-lda-c
+# spot-lda-c

-Parallel implementation of latent Dirchlet allocation for Open-Network-Insight, version 1.0.1
+Parallel implementation of latent Dirchlet allocation for Apache Spot (incubating).

-oni-lda-c is a program for *topic modelling*:  From a collection of documents and integer k, infer k topics and assign to each document a mixture of topics and to each topic a mixture of words.
+spot-lda-c is a program for *topic modelling*:  From a collection of documents and integer k, infer k topics and assign to each document a mixture of topics and to each topic a mixture of words.

-Topic modelling is used in the Open-Network-Insight suspicious connections analysis to generate profiles of typical traffic on the network and estimate the probability of a given communication occurring between two IPs.
+Topic modelling is used in the Apache Spot suspicious connections analysis to generate profiles of typical traffic on the network and estimate the probability of a given communication occurring between two IPs.
 Network traffic on a particular channel corresponds to a "document" and summaries of the traffic are the "words".